Events

 The state of sustainable development in today’s world demands quality, accessible, timely, and disaggregated data to train locally applicable AI models, drive policies, and support responses to climate, health, and humanitarian crises.
 Understanding the critical intersection of research, capacity building, and evidence-based policies is essential to designing development plans and investing in strengthening data ecosystems.
 Join us for a roundtable discussion on practical geospatial, Earth Observations, and AI solutions, and innovative approaches to tackle these challenges.

-Organizers: GEIDCO, SDSN, Permanent Mission of China to the UN, UNDP
+Organizers: SDSN, GEIDCO, Permanent Mission of China to the UN, and UNDP

 Organizers: SDSN and GEIDCO